-Clearly related to the previous work C 75, this was Bach’s second original cantata to be performed as part of the regular Leipzig Sunday services.
-Comparisons between the works may be found in the previous chapter where it was suggested that Bach may have initially conceived them as ideal templates for his subsequent cantata structures.
+Clearly related to C 75 from the previous week, this was Bach′s second original cantata to be performed as part of the regular Leipzig Sunday services.
+Comparisons between them may be found in the previous chapter where it was suggested that Bach may have initially conceived them as ideal templates for his subsequent cantata structures.
 On the other hand, he may have simply set out to impress his congregations and employers by opening his account with two extended and imposing works, each consisting of fourteen movements.
 The complementary nature of the texts, however, implies a considerable degree of forethought and planning, the one dealing with the transient nature of earthly riches and the other the call to turn away from such distractions and honour God.

 Both Cs 75 and 76 begin with a chorus but of very different characters.
 The first is minor and somewhat introspective, the second ebulliently major with a virtuosic trumpet heralding the proclamation of God′s honour.
 Later we shall discover that C 21 begins with a sinfonia, C 24 an alto aria, C 185 a duet, C 167 an aria for tenor.
 It is, thereafter, not until C 147, the seventh of the cycle, when Bach returns to the practice of opening with a chorus one which, perhaps intentionally, has a number of features in common with C 76.

 Perhaps, as with the first half dozen chorale/fantasias of cycle 2, Bach is here similarly setting out his stall and demonstrating the sheer range of the possible ways in which a cantata might begin.
-For whatever Bach’s explicit motives may have been, there is no doubt that his questing need for experimentation and the discovery of new modes of expression meant that he was never going to fall into the trap of becoming a ‘formula composer’ forever, like Vivaldi, producing variants upon a well-tested model.
+For whatever Bach′s explicit motives may have been, there is no doubt that his questing need for experimentation and the discovery of new modes of expression meant that he was never going to fall into the trap of becoming a ′formula composer', forever producing variants upon a well-tested model.